 Equipment Detail Screw compressor with VFD

 Supplier Name Frick India Ltd

 Address New No. 243 (Old No. 185) Anna Salai, Chennai - 600 006

-Contact Person Mr. T.T.Krishnamoorthy
+Contact Person Mr. T.T.
+Krishnamoorthy

 Email Id ttk@frickmail.com

 Phone No 9444818846

-4.2.2 VFD in Reciprocating Chiller Compressor
+4.2.2 VFD in Chiller Compressor

-The dairy unit has installed five reciprocating chiller compressors of 33 TR each, based on vapor compression ammonia cycle.
-These compressors cater to the chilled water requirements and Fan Coil Unit (FCU) in the cold storage area.
-Of the five compressors installed, two compressors are running in morning time, and three compressors run during night time for ice formation on the IBT.
+The dairy unit has installed 5 reciprocating chiller compressors of 33 TR each based on vapour compression ammonia cycle.
+These compressors cater to the chilled water requirements & Fan Coil Unit (FCU) in the cold storage area.
+Of the 5 compressors installed, two compressors are running during morning time and three compressors runs during night time for ice formation on the IBT.
 The performance of the chiller compressor is shown below: